QualiSystems/devguide_source/_shells/7.1.0/driver-deep-dive.md

 title: Driver Deep Dive
 category: tut
 comments: true
-order:  8
+order:  6
 version:
-    - 8.0.0
+    - 7.1.0
 ---

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

 In this section we'll take a look at some of the design principles and mechanics of Shell drivers.
 To get started, we should first create a Shell project to experiment with.
 Once again we'll use ShellFoundry.

 {% highlight bash %}
-shellfoundry new driver-example --template=gen2/resource cd driver_example
+shellfoundry new driver-example --template=resource-clean cd driver_example
 {% endhighlight %}